Two more deaths recorded in South Holland

-There were two more coronavirus deaths recorded over the weekend in South Holland.
+There were two more coronavirus deaths recorded in the latest 24-hour period in South Holland.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Holland.